tkareine/hackers-tiny-slide-deck/README.md

 Turn a Markdown document into a slide deck, in two steps:

-1. Add a `<script>` tag linking the HTSD JavaScript bundle to the end of the Markdown document.
+1. Add a `<script>` tag referring the HTSD JavaScript bundle to the end of the Markdown document.
 For example, accessing the bundle from [jsDelivr] service:

    ``` html